 This is not surprising, since good people can be denied their Second Amendment rights for outstanding traffic tickets (that result in a bench warrant) ... for having the same name as a bad guy ... or for having engaged in a bar fight 50 years ago.

-3) Because of the NICS system, there are now more than 250,000 military veterans who can NOT purchase firearms from a gun dealer -- and the Obama Administration is preparing to disqualify tens of thousands of otherwise law-abiding seniors in similar fashion.
+3) Because of the NICS system, there are now more than 250,000 military veterans who can NOT purchase firearms from a gun dealer -- and the Obama Administration tried to disqualify tens of thousands of otherwise law-abiding seniors in similar fashion.

 4) And what if you’re blocked from buying a gun because you’re illegitimately denied by the NICS check?
-Well since last year, reports USA Today, the Obama administration has illegally diverted every single one of its FBI appeal examiners to other duties, making it impossible for the agency to overturn people's denials and creating a huge backlog.
+Well according to USA Today, the Obama administration illegally diverted every single one of its FBI appeal examiners to other duties, making it impossible for the agency to overturn people's denials and creating a huge backlog.

 5) Every time a gun dealer contacts the NICS system and a background check is conducted, there is the potential that gun buyers’ names will be retained -- despite prohibitions to the contrary.
 This data retention and the potential for gun owner registration is a constant concern of gun owners, given the expansive backup system at the FBI.
 Not only that, the General Accounting Office found in 2016 that the ATF had illegally retained the names of thousands of gun owners.

 6) Forcing law-abiding citizens to get “permission” to exercise a constitutionally-protected right can result in harmful delays -- and even death.
 Consider Carol Bowne of New Jersey who tried to get a gun for protection … was forced to wait several weeks during the screening process … and was ultimately stabbed to death by the man she wanted to defend herself against.

 Gun control is denying the rights of law-abiding Americans, while not making us any safer.